The Clapboard Siding Installation Guide

 Measure out for rainscreen and clapboards

 Measure out the space for rainscreen and clapboards.
-A rainscreen helps to keep moisture from behind the siding by creating a space wide enough to allow the moisture dry.
-Sealing up all the sides with the rainscreen will help prevent the clapboard siding from moisture induced rot.
+A rainscreen helps to keep moisture from behind the siding by creating a space wide enough to allow the moisture to dry.
+Sealing up all the sides with the rainscreen will help prevent the clapboard siding from moisture-induced rot.

 Be sure to install the rainscreen on the wall precisely.
-A staple gun can be used to attach the material on the wall more easily.
+A staple gun can be used to attach the material to the wall more easily.

 Pre-drill the clapboards and lay them out

-Before pre-drilling, the siding boards, make sure they are adequately dried.
-This will make them more durable and less susceptible to the moisture-induced rot.
+Before pre-drilling the siding boards, make sure they are adequately dried.
+This will make them more durable and less susceptible to moisture-induced rot.

-In order to make the drilling process easier, you can make a story pole on the worktable, measuring about one foot spaces long enough for the longest available clapboard siding.
+To make the drilling process easier, you can make a story pole on the worktable, measuring about one-foot spaces long enough for the longest available clapboard siding.
 Place the clapboards one by one from one end as you transfer the marks to the boards.

 Once all the boards are marked, use a coat of solid stain to seal the cut ends.
 Pre-drilling is important as it helps to prevent splitting.
 It also helps to keep the nailing consistent.

-Start by fixing the starter strip leaving a 1/8 space above the drip cap.
+Start installing the starter strip leaving a 1/8 space above the drip cap.
 This prevents water from wicking onto the first row of the clapboards.
 Moisture would, therefore, drain from above the board more easily.
 Follow this by installing the first row while nailing each board off.
 Make sure the nails are not excessively driven into the boards.
-At the same time, be sure to avoid missing the nails as this would cause distortions on the clapboards as a result of hammer strikes.
+At the same time, be sure to avoid missing the nails as this would cause distortions on the clapboard siding due to hammer strikes.